The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 When my mom discovered it, he moved out of the family home.
 He stopped paying the mortgage and focused on running the business (which was in his name alone).

 Unfortunately, my mother couldn’t keep up with the mortgage without the business income.
-My parents never budgeted well or saved any money, so she didn’t have an emergency fund to fall back on to help pay the bills each month.
+My parents never budgeted well or saved any money, so they didn’t have an emergency fund to fall back on to help pay the bills each month.

 In addition, she was a stay-at-home mom for most of her life, and she had no marketable skills to help her transition back to the workforce.

-She got a job cleaning out kennels at a pet store, but that paid barely enough to keep the lights on.
+She got a job cleaning out kennels at a pet store, but that barely paid enough to keep the lights on.
 Refinancing the house in her name alone on her income was impossible, and there wasn’t enough equity to make selling the home worthwhile.

 Trying To Rebuild

 My parents decided to file for bankruptcy and let the house go into foreclosure.
-My mom stayed in the home while the bank went through the foreclosure process.
+My mom stayed in the home while the bank went through the process.

 During the foreclosure proceedings, which took about eight months, she tried to find a way to stay close to us kids in Illinois.
 Unfortunately, the cost of living in the Chicagoland area was too high, even back then in the late nineties.